awsanadelabdulbariahmedsultan-art/Yemen-Airspace-And-Airports-Unification-Project/EXECUTION_PLAN.md

 ## ✈️ PART 2: LOGISTICAL & DIPLOMATIC ARRANGEMENTS FOR THE OMANI & SAUDI DELEGATIONS

-The physical presence of a high-level joint delegation from the Sultanate of Oman and the Kingdom of Saudi Arabia tomorrow, Friday at noon, at Sana'a International Airport is fully viable logistically and politically.
+The physical presence of a high-level joint delegation from the Sultanate of Oman and the Kingdom of Saudi Arabia NEXT HOURS, at Sana'a International Airport is fully viable logistically and politically.
 This presence constitutes the supreme international guarantee for the success of the agreement and its immediate deployment based on the following arrangements:

-### 1. Arrival Logistical Scenarios (Tomorrow, Friday at Noon)
+### 1. Arrival Logistical Scenarios (NEXT HOURS)

 * **The Omani Delegation:**
   * The Sultanate of Oman commands Royal Oman Air Force (ROAF) transport fleets and private state aircraft that possess established operational experience landing at Sana'a International Airport for diplomatic mediation and humanitarian missions.